- Research Areas

 This research is made possible by newly developed atomic physics techniques and technology including high-resolution lasers, atom and ion traps, and atom interferometry.
 Ultracold samples of atoms, prepared by laser and evaporative cooling are crucial for this work.

 A condensate can also be used to refrigerate clouds of Fermi atoms (which lack collisions with each other and are therefore difficult to cool by themselves) in order to realize superfluidity and, in optical lattices, to study the fermionic Mott insulator and magnetic ordering.
 Another project is the formation of ultracold NaLi molecules from a sodium/lithium mixture.
-Prof. Zwierlein is conducting experiments on fermionic superfluids and strongly interacting Fermi liquids, where bare fermions are dressed into quasiparticles called Fermi polarons.
-He is also preparing experiments on fermionic pairing of potassium and lithium atoms which may form Cooper pairs of dissimilar fermions.
+Prof. Martin Zwierlein is conducting experiments on strongly interacting Fermi gases of atoms and molecules.
+In contrast to bulk materials, in these gases the interactions between particles can be freely tuned to be as strong as quantum mechanics allows.
+This makes these gases ideal platforms to study the many-body physics of strongly correlated fermions.
+The group is also pursuing the creation of a degenerate Fermi gas of stable dipolar NaK molecules, which might allow the observation of novel forms of superfluidity and supersolids.

-Prof. Chuang studies quantum information with cold atomic systems, based on microfabricated chips for cooling, moving, and controlling small numbers of individual ions at the quantum level.
+Prof. Isaac Chuang studies quantum information with cold atomic systems, based on microfabricated chips for cooling, moving, and controlling small numbers of individual ions at the quantum level.
 His cryogenic ion traps enable new schemes for controlling polar molecular ions and studying their quantum interactions.
-Prof. Vuletic works on quantum control of systems with few degrees of freedom.
-This includes generation of single and twin photons, the use of photons to transfer quantum information between atomic systems, and spin squeezing which can be used to increase the accuracy of atomic clocks beyond the usual shot noise limit.
-He is also studying collisions between cold ions and neutral atoms.
+Prof. Vladan Vuletic works on many-body quantum correlations (entanglement) using atom-light interactions.
+This includes the generation of non-classical states of light, and entanglement between atoms that can be used to increase the accuracy of atomic sensors such as clocks beyond the shot noise limit.

 The field of biophysics has experienced tremendous growth and excitement in recent years.
-The Physics Department at MIT provides an opportunity to combine a rigorous training in physics together with an interdisciplinary approach to modern problems in biophysics.
+The Physics of Living Systems Group within the Physics Department at MIT includes over 60 scientists spread across eight research groups.
+Our goal is to combine a rigorous training in physics together with an interdisciplinary approach to modern problems in biophysics.
 Graduate students in the Department benefit from an interactive and supportive intellectual community, including the opportunity to earn a Graduate Certificate in Biophysics.

 CONDENSED MATTER EXPERIMENT